ImGareth83/CryptoMania/README.md

-Basesd on the requirements, i planned and break down the challenge into smaller tasks:
+Based on the requirements, i planned and broken down the challenge into smaller tasks:

 1. read csv
 2. sort transaction by timestamp ascending